-Students may petition only one time to repeat a course in which a standard (passing) grade has already been awarded providing that the following conditions have been met:
+Students may petition only one time to repeat a course in which a standard (passing) grade has already been awarded providing that one of the following conditions has been met:

+1. The course was successfully completed more than three years prior, and:

+b) is in a sequence of courses based on prerequisites, or

-- The course was successfully completed more than three years prior, and: - a) the district has established a recency prerequisite for the course, or - b) Another institution of higher education to which the student seeks to transfer has established a recency requirement which the student will not be able to satisfy without repeating the course in question.
-A student may petition to repeat a course where less than 3 years has elapsed if documents show that repetition is necessary for the student's transfer to the institution of higher education.
+2. Another institution of higher education to which the student seeks to transfer has established a recency requirement which the student will not be able to satisfy without repeating the course in question.

-If it is determined that a student needs to repeat an repeatable active participatory course in physical education or visual or performing arts, or an active participatory experience course that is related in content (defined as a "family" of courses"), that repetition shall count toward the maximum number of enrollments that are allowed, except that if the student has already exhausted the allowable course limitation, one additional repetition can be permitted due to lapse of time.
+If it is determined that an allowable course needs to be repeated pursuant to this section, the repetition shall count toward the maximum number of enrollments that are allowed, except that if the student has already exhausted the allowable course limitation, one additional repetition can be permitted due to lapse of time.